jfahne/sta518_final_project/proposal.md

 ### Topic

 This project will focus on creating an R implementation of the work found in [Dr. Michael Robinson's text "Topological Signal Processing"](https://link.springer.com/chapter/10.1007/978-3-642-36104-3_3#Sec7) where Dr. Robinson shows how to reduce a graph Laplacian to a topological filter which can be more simply defined.
-I will replicate this using R libraries and expand on it to study diffusion of posts on social media with the graph Laplacian representing the likelihood of a random walking reaching a certain terminal node.
+I will replicate this using R libraries and expand on it to study diffusion of posts on social media with the graph Laplacian representing the likelihood of a random walk reaching a certain terminal node.

 ### Tasks